aws/karpenter-provider-aws/docs/aws/README.md

   --parameter-overrides ClusterName=${CLUSTER_NAME}
 ```

-Second, create the mapping between kubernetes resoruces and the new IAM role.
+Second, create the mapping between kubernetes resources and the new IAM role.

 ```bash
 # Add the karpenter node role to your aws-auth configmap, allowing nodes with this role to connect to the cluster.